Juhani

 in a harmonized and systematic way and in accordance with the organization's business

 objectives and leadership practices.
-Integration of quality management will not
+Integration of QM will not

-take place unless QM elements have been included within these normal leadership
+take place unless its elements have been included within these normal leadership

 tasks.
-Also with QA - i.e. application of ISO 9001 - factual information from
+Also with QA - e.g. application of ISO 9001 - the factual information from

 all these infrastructure levels and management activities can be used to create